Home » Blog » Elementary » Free Charlotte Mason Weekly Planner for Elementary Ages

 The Perfect Charlotte Mason Homeschooling Planner

-I needed a planner that allowed me to jot down quickly the basics for the week.
+I needed a planner that allowed me to jot down the week’s basics quickly.
 One that helped me make definite plans for our poem of the week, artist study, memory verse, and other Charlotte Mason-inspired activities.

-When Pinterest and Google searches didn’t come to the rescue, I decided it was time to create my own “perfect” planner.
+When Pinterest and Google searches didn’t help, I decided it was time to create my own “perfect” planner.
 It’s nothing fancy, but the simple pages worked perfectly for us.

 Elementary Charlotte Mason Weekly Planner